 To ensure your data stays consistent, you'll need to link your collections.
 Relationships in Adalo are reciprocal, meaning a link between two collections automatically creates corresponding properties in both.

-Link Customers to Tickets:
+- Link Customers to Tickets:

 Add a Relationship property to the Tickets collection called "Customer" and link it to the Users collection.
 Select the option where "A user can have multiple tickets, but a ticket belongs to only one user".
-This creates a one-to-many relationship - customers can submit multiple tickets, but each ticket is tied to a specific customer. -
+This creates a one-to-many relationship—customers can submit multiple tickets, but each ticket is tied to a specific customer. - Link Agents to Tickets:

 Add another relationship property to the Tickets collection called "Assignee" and link it to the Users collection again.
 Use the same one-to-many setup.
 This ensures support agents can handle multiple tickets, while each ticket is assigned to only one agent for accountability.

 Finally, rename the reciprocal properties that Adalo creates in the Users collection.
 Change them to something clear, like "Submitted Tickets" and "Assigned Tickets."
-This helps you filter and display data correctly - customers will only see tickets they’ve submitted, and agents will only see tickets assigned to them.
+This helps you filter and display data correctly—customers will only see tickets they've submitted, and agents will only see tickets assigned to them.
 These small adjustments simplify development and make the system more intuitive.

 Day 2: Design Screens and User Flows